Vector35/binaryninja-api/docs/dev/bnil-llil.md

 Next we get the [`lowlevelil.LowLevelILFunction`](http://api.binary.ninja/binaryninja.lowlevelil.LowLevelILFunction.html) from the `Function` class: `current_function.low_level_il`.
 Iterating over the `LowLevelILFunction` class provides access to the [`lowlevelil.LowLevelILBasicBlock`](http://api.binary.ninja/binaryninja.lowlevelil.LowLevelILBasicBlock.html) classes for this function.
 Inside the loop we can now iterate over the `LowLevelILBasicBlock` class which provides access to the individual [`lowlevelil.LowLevelILInstruction`](http://api.binary.ninja/binaryninja.lowlevelil.LowLevelILInstruction.html) classes.

 Finally, we can print out the attributes of the instruction.
 We first print out `address` which is the address of the corresponding assembly language instruction.
 Next, we print the `instr_index`, this you can think of as the address of the IL instruction.
-Since translating assembly language is a many-to-many relationship we may see multiple IL instructions needed to represent a single assembly language instruction, and thus each IL instruction needs to have its own index separate from its address.
+Since translating assembly language is a many-to-many relationship, we may see multiple IL instructions needed to represent a single assembly language instruction, and thus each IL instruction needs to have its own index separate from its address.
 Finally, we print out the instruction text.

 In python, iterating over a class is a distinct operation from subscripting.
 This separation is used in the `LowLevelILFunction` class.
 If you iterate over a `LowLevelILFunction` you get a list of `LowLevelILBasicBlocks`, however if you subscript a `LowLevelILFunction` you actually get the `LowLevelILInstruction` whose `instr_index` corresponds to the subscript: